 Pour a generous amount of dry washing soda on spills and stains.
 Sprinkle lightly with water to create a thick paste and allow to sit overnight.
 The following day, scrub with a stiff brush (re-wetting as needed).
-Hose down then wipe the surface clean.
+Hose down, then wipe the surface clean.

 To remove tarnish from silver, line a non-reactive pan or bowl (glass, plastic) with aluminum foil.
 Fill with a solution of 1/2 cup washing soda to one-gallon hot water.
 Next, add the tarnished silver pieces and allow to soak for 15 minutes.
 The tarnish will simply disappear.
 Then, rinse well then buff the silver pieces until they sparkle.

-Washing soda will also remove tarnish from silver plate, jewelry, gold, copper, bronze, stainless steel, and most brass following manufacturer’s guidelines.
+Washing soda will also remove tarnish from silver plate, jewelry, gold, copper, bronze, stainless steel, and most brass, following manufacturer’s guidelines.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.